 Don’t use kosher salt?
 That’s the equivalent to 1 ¼ – 1 ½ teaspoons of sea salt or table salt.

 Regarding the cook time for specific bean varieties, I have a few things to say.
 First, in my cookbook The Vegan Instant Pot Cookbook, you’ll find a very handy bean chart.
 It includes my tested cook times for both soaked and unsoaked beans for the most popular types of beans.
 If that’s not reason enough to buy my book, I don’t know what is!

 Since I can’t just give away the whole cook time chart from my book, here are a few general guidelines for cook times:

 Unsoaked Beans: 30-40 minutes

 Soaked Beans: 8-12 minutes

 If simple cooked beans in water is your jam, I am not going to hate on your game.
-But, if you are feeling just a little bit creative and have 30 extra seconds, may I suggest you jazz up your beans in the following ways?
+But, if have 30 extra seconds, may I suggest you jazz up your beans in the following ways?